wjk22/dotfiles-public/README.md

 3. Install Netlimiter and buy a license - https://www.netlimiter.com/

 4. Install Windows Terminal or Windows Terminal Preview.
+Work as user, elevate with gsudo.

 5. Download and install these Fonts and set them as defaul in Windows Terminal
    - [MesloLGS NF Regular.ttf](